There’s been two pieces of news in the past week that has put CPDLC Departure Clearances (DCLs) in the United States on our radar.

 Lessons from Teterboro

-And the issue isn’t specific to KTEB/Teterboro either.
-In fact, it could happen at any US airport, to any aircraft type receiving a clearance in this way.
+But the issue isn’t limited just to Teterboro – it could happen at any US airport, to any aircraft type receiving a clearance in this way.

 Due to limitations in the formatting of CPDLC DCLs, they can be easy to misread or misunderstand.
 Take the following for example, courtesy of an OPSGROUP member.